biobankinguk/biobankinguk/src/Directory/readme.md

 Kibana et al are unnecessary for local development - Postman or similar can be used to hit the ES REST API.

 Interacting with the Elastic Search REST API is documented in `elastic-search/README.md`

-# 🙍‍♂️ Identity Database Migrations

-- The Directory uses ASP.NET Identity 2.x to manage user authentication and authorization against a local userstore.
-- The structure of that local userstore is created by Entity Framework 6 code first migrations.
-- It **does not** use Automatic Migrations; all schema changes must have a migration added using `add-migration`.
-- it **does not** run any migrations automatically (i.e. `update-database` doesn't happen on App Startup)

-## Apply migrations to a local database

-If there are schema changes you don't have locally, you need to apply them.

-In **Package Manager Console** run `update-database` ensuring the Package Manager Console "Default Project" is set to `Identity`.

-## Applying migrations to a non-local environment

-Use `ef6.exe` to perform the migrations.

-# Handling Schema changes locally

-If you make (or need to apply) a schema change, you need to know what entities have changed and which context they belong to: `BiobanksDbContext` or `UserStoreDbContext`.

-Then you should do the following in Visual Studio's **Package Manager Console**:

-1. Ensure Package Manager Console is targeting the correct project, for the correct Entities/Context:
-   - `BiobanksDbContext` - `Data`
-   - `UserStoreDbContext` - `Identity`

-#### Adding new migrations

-If you have made a schema change, you need to record the change in a migration, so it can be applied to databases.

-In **Package Manager Console** run `add-migration <name>` ensuring the Package Manager Console "Default Project" is correct, as noted above.

 # ✉ Email Sending